 |Flag Size (H x L):||11.25" x 14.25"|

 This flag is part of a series of known examples bearing the names of various states in the same fashion.
 These are collectively thought, by way of verbal history, to have been used at the 1860 Republican National Convention at the Wigwam Building in Chicago, Illinois.
-At least four other flags are known, all in the same style and with the same manner of lettering.
-One reads "Pennsylvania", one "California", one "Georgia", and the other "Florida".
+Several other flags are known, all in the same style and with the same manner of lettering.
+These include Pennsylvania, Massachusetts, Maryland, California, Georgia, Florida, New York, Louisiana, Rhode Island, and Minnesota.
 It is interesting to note that at least one other parade flag exists that has 30 stars, arranged in a different version of the Great Star pattern, across which the word "Verginia" (misspelled) is formally printed, as opposed to hand-painted.
 Using similar-sized characters, that flag was presumably by E.C.
 Williams of Rochester, NY, whose name is also professionally printed on the textile.
-If the flag made by Williams was part of a similar series, used to designate seating areas for 1848 or perhaps 1852 convention delegates, then it would be logical to presume that the series of 31 star flags with California, Pennsylvania, Virginia, Georgia, and Florida, were copied from an earlier series of similar flags.
+If the flag made by Williams was part of a similar series, used to designate seating areas for 1848 or perhaps 1852 convention delegates, then it would be logical to presume that the concept for the series of 31 star flags was carried forward from an earlier series of similar flags.

 California became the 31st state in 1850, ushered in on the heels of the 1849 Gold Rush.
 The 31 star flag became official on July 4th, 1851, and remained so until July 3rd, 1858.
 Flags made prior to the Civil War are extremely rare, comprising less than one percent of 19th century flags that exist in the 21st century.